by Brian Maslach

 Most cyclists have developed structural weaknesses.
 What are you doing to address yours?

 Having year round great riding conditions would present its own challenge as I'm not sure I'd have the discipline to not ride at every opportunity.
 Learning to flow with the season is undoubtedly easier when there are actual seasons.
 Endurance athletes tend to be creatures of habit, as well.
 We need long hours of training to perform optimally in our sports, yet it's easy to get carried away.
 Let the change in seasons be your guide to changing things up for continual improvement.

 Can too much of this really be bad?
-It can if you want to keep improving and you're not rounding out your training.
+It can if you want to keep improving and you don't otherwise have time to round out your training.

-This doesn't mean I'm not looking forward to my next trip to Arizona, California, or possibly Texas, however.
-I'll be more than happy to take another break from winter weather when the opportunity presents itself.
-In the meantime, I'm getting ready for my next backcountry ski adventure in the Colorado Rockies.
+This doesn't mean that I don’t look forward to winter escapes to Arizona, California, or anywhere else I can wear flip-flops without the risk of frostbite, however.
+I’m always happy to take a break from winter weather when the opportunity presents itself.
+In the meantime, I'm getting psyched to start my backcountry ski season in the Colorado Rockies.